suhuiii/Set-Solver/README.md

 In other words, if a group of three cards can be sorted to "two of __ and one of __", then the group is not a set.

 ##Usage
-The program lets the user input three cards, and checks if the three cards belong to a set If the cards satisfy the conditions as stated above, it will print "SET!".
+The program lets the user input three cards, and checks if the three cards belong to a set.
+If the cards satisfy the conditions as stated above, it will print "SET!".
 Otherwise, it will print "Not a set...""